 9. Your Blog Posts

 If there’s an article on your blog that’d be appealing to your coworkers, think about adding it to your newsletter.

 Launching new products can likely have a broad influence on your company.
 The marketing team will need to know about the product coming up for them to sell.
 As well as, customer support teams need to prepare to answer questions.

 11. Info From Your Leadership Team

-Having your CEO include a note, or shows they want to be included in connecting with the company.
+Have your CEO include a note or show they want to be included in connecting with the company.

 12. Future Holidays or Days Off

 Let people know when not to show up at work.

 How is your business helping clients?
 Find a client story and write about it to your employees.
 Your customer support or communication teams might be the right places to find quality applicants.